tothdodo/cryptocurrencies_project/testsuite/README.md

 Testcases for Task 3 can be downloaded [here](https://fnord.at/ccw25/tests3.tgz)

-Testcases for Task 4 can be downloaded [here](https://fnord.at/ccw25/tests4.tgz) (note: the test cases in the Task4\_freshdb directory need to be run on a freshly initialized database or else they will fail)
+Testcases for Task 4 can be downloaded [here](https://fnord.at/ccw25/tests4.tgz) (note: the test cases in the Task4\_freshdb directory need to be run on a freshly initialized database or else they will likely fail)

 ## Updates